+7.1.3 AgES protocol

-7.1.3 AgES protocol.
-The AgES protocol is spoofable, strong, and asymmetric.
-The AgES is strong because no attacker may learn any additional information besides the query result and the size of the other party's set.
-It is asymmetric since the party that receives the result first may or may not send the (correct) result to the other party.
+The AgES protocol is spoofable, weak, and asymmetric.
+AgES is weak since the protocol initiator learns the size of the recipient's set and the recipient learns the size of the query.
+It is asymmetric since the initiator learns the result of the query and the recipient may or may not receive the query result.

-7.1.4 Certified matching protocols.
-CTTPP is unspoofable.
+7.1.4 Certified matching protocols

+The CTTPP is unspoofable.
 If one of the parties spoofs some element d, the trusted third party can detect it by checking the ownership attestation component as described in Section 6.2.1.

-Both CHP and CAgES are unspoofable in the absence of colluding adversaries.
-The common nonces in a DOC prevent a party from guessing the correct nonce associated with certain data and thus prevent guess-then-spoof attacks.
+Both the CHP and the CAgES are unspoofable in the absence of colluding adversaries.
+The common nonces a DOC prevent a party from guessing the correct nonce associated with certain and thus prevents guess-then-spoof attacks.

-When colluding parties exist, CHP and CAgES are spoofable.
-Assume Alice is an authorized owner of some information d and Charlie is not.
-Alice colludes with Charlie and gives data d and the associated DOC to Charlie.
-When Bob sends his data set to Charlie in a CHP execution, Charlie can learn whether Bob has d by hashing the nonce n_d associated with d and checking if it is in Bob's set.
-There is a non-negligible probability that n_d is in Bob's set.
-This matching result violates the definition for unspoofable.
-Similarly, in a CAgES protocol execution, Charlie may encrypt the nonce n_d and send it to Bob.
-Charlie will discover whether Bob has d when Bob honestly responds to the query.

-On the other hand, if Charlie and Bob switch roles in the CHP and CAgES protocol executions, Charlie cannot prove to Bob that he has d since he does not have a valid ownership attestation component for d.
+When there exists colluding parties, CHP and CAgES are spoofable.
+Assume Alice colludes with Charlie and Alice obtains data d and the associated DOC from Charlie.
+When Bob sends his data set to Alice in an CHP execution, Alice can learn whether Bob has d or not by hashing the nonce n_d associated with d and checks if it is in Bob's set.
+Similarly, in a CAgES protocol execution, Alice encrypts the nonce n_d and sends it to Bob.
+Alice will discover whether Bob has d or not.
+On the other hand, if Alice and Bob switch roles in the CHP and CAgES protocol executions, Alice cannot prove to Bob that she has d since she does not have a valid ownership attestation component for d.